pachyderm/pachyderm/doc/docs/1.13.x/how-tos/advanced-data-operations/secrets.md

 A good way to create this file is:

-1. to generate it by calling a dry-run of the `kubectl create secret ... --dry-run=client  --output=json > myfirstsecret.json` command.
+1. To generate it by calling a dry-run of the `kubectl create secret ... --dry-run=client  --output=json > myfirstsecret.json` command.
-1. then call `pachctl create secret -f myfirstsecret.json`.
+1. Then call `pachctl create secret -f myfirstsecret.json`.

 !!!
 Info "Reminder"
       Kubernetes Secrets are, by default, stored as *unencrypted base64-encoded* strings (i.e., the values for all keys in the data field have to be base64-encoded strings).
 When using the `kubectl create secret` command, the encoding is done for you.
 If you choose to manually create your JSON file, make sure to use your own base 64 encoder.